Crussado/SetInterpreter/README.md

 # SetInterpreter
-An interactive ensemble interpreter.
+An interactive set interpreter.
 Made in C using hash table and interval trees.
 # Compile and Execute
 - make
 - Execute 'programa'.